$ mn create-app my-app --features redis-lettuce

 Customizing The Redis Configuration

 You can customize the Redis configuration using any properties exposed by the DefaultRedisConfiguration class.
-For example, in application.yml:
+For example, in the application configuration file:

 redis: